Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 III.
 LEGAL BASIS

-- The Constitution of the Republic of Indonesia
+- Constitution of the Republic of Indonesia

-- Law No. 1 of 2023 concerning the Criminal Code
+- Law No. 1 of 2023 on the Criminal Code

-- Law No. 44 of 2008 concerning Pornography
+- Law No. 44 of 2008 on Pornography

-- Law No. 35 of 2014 concerning Child Protection
+- Law No. 35 of 2014 on Child Protection

-- Law No. 23 of 2004 concerning the Elimination of Domestic Violence
+- Law No. 23 of 2004 on Domestic Violence Elimination

-- Law No. 21 of 2007 concerning Human Trafficking and Law No. 19 of 2016 concerning Amendments to Law No. 11 of 2008 concerning Electronic Transactions
+- Law No. 21 of 2007 on Human Trafficking and Law No. 19 of 2016 amending Law No. 11 of 2008 on Electronic Transactions

-- ILO Convention No. 111 concerning Discrimination in Employment and Occupation, ratified through Law No. 21 of 1999
+- ILO Convention No.111 on Discrimination ratified by Law No.21 of 1999

 IV.
 SCOPE